vs-cristian/react-codegen-cli/README.md

 After running the command in the terminal, you can enter the name of the component and configure the generation of the files.
-When creating a react component, you are given the choice to modificate the component parts, such as connecting the `useState`, `useEffect`, `propTypes` and so on.
+When creating a React component, you are given the choice to modify the component parts, such as connecting the `useState`, `useEffect`, `propTypes` and so on.

 ![Demo](https://i.imgur.com/MVFvUq5.png)

-## Configration file
+## Configuration file

-Use `JSON` file to specify configuration information.
-This should be in the form of `react-codegen.json`.
+React codegen uses  [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)  for configuration file support.
+This means you can configure it via:

+-   A  `"react-codegen"`  key in your  `package.json`  file.
+-   A  `.react-codegenrc`  file, written in JSON or YAML, with optional extensions:  `.json/.yaml/.yml`  (without extension takes precedence).
+-   A  `.react-codegenrc.js`  or  `react-codegen.config.js`  file that exports an object.

+The configuration file will be resolved in the root folder of the project.
+If no configuration file found the default config will be used.

 |     Type     |                             Value                            |     Default    |                              Description                             |
 |:------------:|:------------------------------------------------------------:|:--------------:|----------------------------------------------------------------------|